Workplace Wellness Rooms + Lactation Spaces: Answers to FAQs

 How do you decorate and furnish a wellness room?

 The best workplace wellness rooms are designed to be soothing, quiet spaces with a neutral decor, a comfortable place to sit or rest, and adjustable lighting and temperature.
 To create a sense of privacy, wellness rooms should not be located in busy areas of an organization.
 And, because they are used by a wide range of people engaging in a wide range of activities, they should also be easy to keep clean.
+Some organizations also choose modular wellness or privacy pods when dedicated real estate is limited or when flexible, self-contained spaces are needed across multiple locations.
 If the wellness room includes a lactation space, it should have the appropriate furnishings and amenities that breastfeeding employees need to pump, including: hand sanitizer or wipes, tissues, snacks, a mirror, and a trash can.

 Can a wellness room double as a lactation room?